 - On the waste management side, the company has reduced office paper use by over 10 per cent through the use of two-sided printing and advocating the use of paperless alternatives.

 - Union Gas has four new offices that have achieved Leadership in Energy and Environmental Design (LEED®) Gold certification, and a fifth office that has been renovated to (LEED®EB) standards, for existing buildings.
 Each building has a distinct design and showcase different types of innovative technologies.
-Learn more about these buildings and the LEED certification.

 - On the construction end of the business, whenever the company builds a pipeline it makes every effort to avoid disrupting or removing trees.
 If a tree is removed or damaged, Union Gas works closely with the local conservation authority or the landowner depending on the circumstance, to replant two trees for every tree removed.